raspiblitz/raspiblitz/README.md

 #### 4. Sync from Bitcoin-Network

+With the new RaspberryPi 4 (with SSD & min 2GB RAM) this is the best way to go.
+It will take around 3 days to sync & validate directly with the bitcoin network and then you have done it completly the original `dont trust, verify` way.

-This is the fallback of last resort.
-A RaspberryPi has a very low power CPU and syncing+validating the blockchain directly with the peer2peer network can take multiple weeks - thats why the other options above where invented.
+*For the old RaspberryPi 3 (Minimal Package) this is not recommended.
+A RaspberryPi 3 has a very low power CPU and syncing+validating the blockchain directly with the peer2peer network can take multiple weeks - thats why the other options above where invented.*

 ### Setup Lightning